 In the Prerequisites window, install all the required prerequisites identified by the installer, or select/ unselect the applications based on your requirements and click Next to continue.

-Figure 6: Prerequisite installation Selection
+Figure 6: Prerequisite Installation Selection

 The installer will download and install the selected applications.
 It may take several minutes to complete.